-Georgia, a country in Caucasus region, located at the crossroads of East and West, covers a territory of 69,700 square kilometers, and has a population of about 3.718 million (2017).
-As country in transition, Georgia is implementing number of reforms, including reforms of the higher education system.
+Georgia, a country in Caucasus region, located at the crossroads of East and West, covers a territory of 69,700 square kilometers, and has a population of about 3729.6 million (2018).
+As a country in transition, Georgia is implementing a number of reforms, including reforms of the higher education system.

-Georgia joined Bologna Process in 2005 and largely shaped its higher education system according to the Bologna Process guidelines.
-Three cycles of education were organized accordingly: undergraduate programmes (Bachelor) have a minimum of 240 ECTS, graduate programmes (Master) consist of 120 ECTS and the doctoral programmes consist of 180 ECTS.
+Georgia joined the Bologna Process in 2005 and largely shaped its higher education system according to the Bologna Process guidelines.
+Three cycles of education were organized accordingly: undergraduate programmes (Bachelor) have a minimum of 180 ECTS, graduate programmes (Master) consist of a minimum of 60 ECTS and doctoral programmes with a duration of minimum three years and a teaching component consisting of 60 ECTS.
 Degree programmes in medicine, teacher education and veterinary education are exceptions requiring 360 ECTS in medicine and 300 ECTS in dental medicine, teacher education and veterinary.
 These are defined as long cycle/integrated programmes, which are equivalent to a Master level education.

 The language of instruction is predominantly Georgian.
 Only those programmes that aim to attract international students are delivered entirely in English.
-Some joint programmes with European universities are offered in German or English languages.
+Some joint programmes with European universities are offered in German or English.

 NQF - National Qualifications Framework (NQF) was approved in December 2010.
 The document includes all the qualifications and different levels of general, vocational and higher education competences that exist in Georgia.
 The NQF defines what type of knowledge, skills and values an individual should have in order to receive a certifying document of completion at a corresponding level – School Certificate (Attestat), Vocational Diploma, Diploma.
 See also the structure depicted below.